MarioRoldan97/ROBGAM_MOTEUS/docs/reference.md

 output.
 This parameter controls the maximum torque available for such damping.

+## `servo.rezero_from_abs` ##

+If set to one, then shortly after startup, the value of the position will be initialized to the closest one consistent with the position measured at the ABS port.

 ## `abs_port.mode` ##

 Configures the mode of operation of the ABS port: